J-Varun-P/Campus-Connect/README.md

 9. Kicking the User out of an Activity if they're improper (Only the Author of an Activity can kick a user out).
 10. Banning the Users from an Activity if they make other's uncomfortable.
 11. Removing an Activity (The Activity doesn't appear on the index page for other users (users who are not members of the activity) to see but the activity isn't deleted at this point yet, The Users who joined the Activity can still see this activity in the deleted activities section of the web application).
-12. Making an Activity go live from deleted section once it's removed from the index of list of activites (Non Members of the Activity can now see the activity which was invisible to them when the activity was in the deleted section).
+12. Making an Activity go live from deleted section once it's removed from the index of list of activities (Non Members of the Activity can now see the activity which was invisible to them when the activity was in the deleted section).
 13. Permanently Deleting an Activity (When the Author of the Activity deletes the Activity from the deleted section of the WebPage, The Activity is deleted forever even for the members of the Activity).
-14. Pagination of Activites.
+14. Pagination of Activities.
 15. Updating Profiles.
 16. Searching for activities by providing a specific username or by providing a substring containing in the list of activities you want to search for.
 17. Making sure the users don't have access to content of the Web Application that they're not authorised to by having conditions checked in views.py file.

 * All the above features add to the complexity of the Web Application and I believe that it does justice to the complexity requirement of the Capstone Project.

 ## File Structure